 In 1903, at the age of 25, Gann came to New York and started to work for a major brokerage company on Wall Street.
 When World War I broke out, Gann and his family moved from Manhattan to Brooklyn.
 He predicted Kaiser Wilhelm’s abdication on November 9, 1918 and the end of the war.

 Gann started to study the fundamentals of price models and wealth accumulation strategies.
-His ambition was to find out why market trends have a tendency to repeat at certain times.
+His ambition was to find out why market trends tend to repeat at certain times.
 To solve this mystery, he started to study ancient geometry and astrology.
 By the same of his death on June 18, 1955, Gann’s fortune amounted to a whopping 50 mln dollars.

 Gann was the only financial astrologist of his time.
 Here is what the Commerce journal wrote about Gann on January 15, 1921: “His calculations are based on scientific works, numbers, and astrology.”
 According to some reports, Gann used airplanes to predict the harvest.
 However, it’s highly unlikely as Gann knew exactly what was going on in the market.
 In his book “The Tunnel Thru The Air”, he forecast an increase in the cotton price to 24.40 USD on September 8, 1927 (page 196).